zalando/zalando-howto-open-source/README.md

 ###Deprecate Responsibly

 ####How to Deprecate
-- add “Deprecated” at the top of your README, as well as a notice stating your plans for the project: deletion, finding a new owner, etc.
+Add “Deprecated” at the top of your README, as well as a notice stating your plans for the project: deletion, finding a new owner, etc.

-- After announcing your decision to deprecate your project:
+After announcing your decision to deprecate the project:
-     - notify your users and put a notice on your README.
-Wait 60 days.
-Or:
+   - notify your users.
+Put a notice on your README.
+   - Wait 60 days.
-     - Find a new owner.
-Consider internal options first, then seek an external owner.
+   - Try to find a new owner.
+Internal options first, then seek an external owner.
 Ask the Guild for help.
-Or:
-     - Parking it on your personal page.
+   - Try to find an external owner.
+More guidance on this to come soon; for now, alert the Guild of any such plans.

 ####Tips for Finding a New Owner
 Internally, you can use internal mailing lists and HipChat to announce your need.
-Externally, try social media platforms and community boards.
+Externally, social media platforms and community boards work well.
 Add 1-2 sentences to your announcements suggesting how your project might have potential to evolve into something bigger and better.

 ###Project Promotion

 ####Catwatch
 All Zalando open-source projects are listed on [zalando.github.io](http://zalando.github.io/) (also called [CatWatch](https://github.com/zalando/catwatch)): our own metrics dashboard measuring our most popular public projects and our most active contributors in terms of commits, stars and forks.
 Please add a [.catwatch.yaml file](https://github.com/zalando/zmon/blob/master/.catwatch.yaml) to the root of your repository to set a human-readable project title and image URL.

-####Communication
+####Proactively Communicate
 Share your project with:
 - relevant LinkedIn Groups
 - community forums/boards